apresdev/apres-terraform/docs/getting-started-part-2-apres-foundations.md

 at GitHub's [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) instructions to create a repository in _your_ GitHub organization based on the template.

-The name for this repository is your choice, Apres recommends using the repository name `keystone` or `core-infrastructure`.
+The name for this repository is your choice, Apres recommends using the repository name `foundations` or `core-infrastructure`.

 ## 3. Create a GitHub repository to manage CfCT